Candles

 Reusing candle jars

-Buttons need storing in a large container so if you have a large candle jar then these are ideal
+Buttons must be stored in a large container, so these are ideal if you have a large candle jar.

 Nail polish